finos/common-cloud-controls/docs/governance/community-groups.md

 1. Work with the topically relevant [SIG] to schedule a proposal presentation.
 1. The [SIG] must resolve any [WG] proposals in a timely manner to limit the number of outstanding issues against the CCC project.
-1. If approved, the [SIG] will appoint a [WG] Lead.
+1. If approved, the [SIG] will appoint a [WG Lead].
 If the proposal includes a volunteer to lead the [WG], a vote or attempt at consensus should first be made to consider the volunteer.
 If the volunteer is not approved, another should be found and confirmed prior to the [WG] formation.
-1. The [SIG] Lead should work closely with the [SIG] to draft a charter for the [WG].
-The charter for the [WG] must be contributed through a pull request to a new directory within `docs/governance/special-interest-groups`.
+1. The [SIG Lead] should work closely with the [SIG] to draft a charter for the [WG].
+The charter for the [WG] must be contributed through a pull request to a new directory within the parent SIG's governance directory.
 The PR must remain open for no less than seven (7) days.
 During this time, a request for changes from a [SIG] approver may extend the review process.
 1. The PR may be merged after the allotted time, if there are no relevant requests for changes.
 Upon merge of the charter, the [WG] is considered formed.

 ### Accountability

-[WG] Leads must collaborate with their parent [SIG] to provide accountability according to their charters.
+[WG Lead]s must collaborate with their parent [SIG] to provide accountability according to their charters.

 ## User Groups

 **User Groups** are community-driven clusters where individuals with common interests or use-cases gather to share experiences and best practices.
-Discussion within user groups may result in feedback, suggestions, or contributions to the CCC project based on their real-world usage of cloud services and controls.
+Discussion within User Groups may result in feedback, suggestions, or contributions to the CCC project based on their real-world usage of cloud services and controls.

+The SIG Lead is responsible for supporting or delegating any support necessary for the User Group's operation according to its charter (such as to ensure meetings are run smoothly and feedback is applied).

+The creation or decomission of a User Group is subject to the consensus of a [SIG], as outlined in the respective [SIG] charter and as defined in the goals of the User Group stated in the User Group charter.

 ### Formation

-The formation of a [WG] should follow these steps.
+The formation of a User Group should follow these steps.

-1. Propose the formation of a new [WG] using the [proposal template], completing all necessary fields.
+1. Propose the formation of a new User Group using the [proposal template], completing all necessary fields.
 1. Work with the topically relevant [SIG] to schedule a proposal presentation.
-1. The [SIG] must resolve any [WG] proposals in a timely manner to limit the number of outstanding issues against the CCC project.
+1. The [SIG] must resolve any User Group proposals in a timely manner to limit the number of outstanding issues against the CCC project.
+1. The [SIG Lead] should work closely with the [SIG] to draft a charter for the User Group.
+The charter for the User Group must be contributed through a pull request to a new directory within the parent SIG's governance directory.
+The PR must remain open for no less than seven (7) days.
+During this time, a request for changes from a [SIG] approver may extend the review process.
+1. The PR may be merged after the allotted time, if there are no relevant requests for changes.
+Upon merge of the charter, the User Group is considered formed.

 ## Governance